Top Pick: JessEm 08530

 So for more money than Festool, there must be reasons to buy this router mortise and tenon jig, right?

-Fortunately, there are a number of reasons:
+Fortunately, there are several reasons:

-- Your projects don’t demand joining plywood on edge (or, you use a biscuit joiner for that)
+• Your projects don’t demand joining plywood on edge (or you use a biscuit joiner for that)

-Alternative #6: Plate Joiner
+Domino Alternative #6: Plate Joiner

 Overview